jbezos/tex-hyphen-spanish/README.md

 # tex-hyphen-spanish

-TeX hyphenation patterns for Spanish, v 4.8, development releases.
-They are based on rules, with the help of a diccionary of about 700 000 words.
-Ths project is related to tex-hyphen, the collection of hyphenation patterns for TeX and other systems based on the same algorithm (Mozilla, Kindle, FOP, etc.):
+TeX hyphenation patterns for Spanish, v 5.0, development releases.
+They are based on rules, with the help of a diccionary of about 700 000 words, created over 20 years and still expanding,.
+This project is related to tex-hyphen, the collection of hyphenation patterns for TeX and other systems based on the same algorithm (Mozilla, Kindle, FOP, etc.):

 https://github.com/hyphenation/tex-hyphen